Markopolo-ai/on-boarding-off-boarding/db/README.md

 PostgreSQL is used as a database for this application.
 During the setup, *3* new databases are created for production, development, and testing purposes.
 The commands are stated in the `create.sql` file, which is added to the scripts of database initialization through the *Dockerfile*.

+Users and Passwords can be set on Docker Compose files through POSTGRES_USER and POSTGRES_PASSWORD environment variables.
+It will be utilized during the entrypoint for the setup.